AIRTucha/amonad/README.md

 ### Error handling

 The second argument of *bind()* method is handler responsible for processing of unexpected behavior.
 It work a bit differently for *Result* and *Maybe*. *None* has no value, that's why its callback doesn't have argument.
 Additionally, it doesn't accept mapping to the value, since it should produce another *None* which also cannot contain any data.
 But returning of Just might be utilized to recovery *Maybe*.
 It is also possible to pass void procedure to perform some side effect, for example logging. *Failure* oriented handler works a bit more similar the first one.
 It accepts two kinds of output values: value of Throwable and *monad* of the *Result* type.
-Of course it is also possible to pass a void function, but it will interrupt the transformation chain.

 ```typescript
 // tries to divide number e by n, recoveries to Infinity if division is not possible